d12frosted/elpa-mirror/nongnu/geiser-readme.txt

 .....
 1. Using ELPA
 .....
 2. From a repository checkout
 4. Basic configuration
 ..
-1. Completion with company-mode
+1. Completion at point
 ..
 2. Macro expansion with macrostep-geiser
 5. Quick key reference
 ..
 1. In Scheme buffers: